berksudan/Distributed-Environment-Installation-Guide/1 - Virtual Machine Installation & Configuration/guide.md

 ![SS-3-4](./screenshots/3_create_second_slave_machine/4.png)

 We have 2 Virtual Ubuntu 18 machines now.
 Note that, you could have done the cloning operation later.
-But when you do it later, you should remember to change all variables specific to the machine, such as IP.
+But when you do it later, you should remember to change all variables specific to the machine, such as IP address.

 ## 1.4.
 Network & SSH Configuration of Both Slave Machines
-We can configure IP addresses and SSH to make the system easy to use and maintain.
+We can configure IP addresses and SSH to make the system maintainable and easy to use.

 - First of all, updating systems could be useful.
-Log into both machines and enter the command:
+Log into both machines and run the command:
 ```bash
 sudo apt update && sudo apt upgrade
 ```